PhD Fellowship fundamental research

 - The promotor is invited by the FWO to write a letter of recommendation.

-- If you are selected for the second round, you'll be interviewed by the panel between 5 and 30 September 2022.The dates of the interviews are listed by panel here.
+- If you are selected for the second round, you'll be interviewed by the panel between 5 and 30 September 2022.The dates of the interviews are listed by panel here (update June 2023).
 The interviews will take place in the new offices of FWO (Leuvenseweg 38, 1000 Brussels).
-Guidelines for the interview will be announced in due time.
+Guidelines for the interview are listed here (update June 2023).

 - The Expert panels report to the Board of Trustees, who decides on the appointment.
-The results will be announced via email and via our results page on October 7, 2022
+The results will be announced via email and via our results pageon October 6, 2023

 - You receive feedback on the decision and the findings of the expert panel.